Due to the coronavirus pandemic, please call ahead to check on your event and class status.

 LINCOLN-LANCASTER GENEALOGICAL SOCIETY

-Lincoln-Lancaster Genealogical Society feels it is in the best interest of its membership to suspend in-person meetings and education sessions for the foreseeable future.
-It is offering many of planned events on virtual platforms such as Zoom and Freeconferencecall.com.
+We feel it is in the best interest of our membership to suspend in-person meetings and education sessions for the foreseeable future.
+We are offering many of our planned events on virtual platforms such as Zoom and Freeconferencecall.com.
+You can find more details on the Event Calendar page of this website.

-If you have never participated in an online session, sign up for an event that interests you and members will conduct at least one practice session a few days before the event to ensure you can connect properly.
-You can inquire about any online session via email: email@example.com
+If you have never participated in an online session, please signup for an event that interests you.
+You can inquire about any online session by emailing firstname.lastname@example.org

 LINCOLN OSTOMY ASSOCIATION

 The Lincoln Ostomy Association continues to look for a new way to meet and network.
-There are virtual and in-person meetings slated for Oct.
-4, Nov.
-1 and Dec.
-6. Check website for updates: ostomynebraska.com/Lincoln.
+There are virtual and in-person meetings slated.
+Check website for updates and meetings: ostomynebraska.com/Lincoln.

 OTHER SERVICES AND SUPPORT GROUPS